flpm/oak/output/lists/subjects.md

     title: 'Theme: Magic'
     subtitle: Books about magic, including tricks, performance and the history of magic
-    description: 'I have 11 books about Magic in my bookshelf.
+    description: 'I have 11 books about Magic in my personal library.

       ### Titles: